Franco30/Angular-12/README.md

-# Angular12
+## Angular12

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.10.

 # Angular-12
-${Angular 12 that contains Reactive Form, Bootstrap, and json-server}
+`${Angular 12 that contains Reactive Form, Bootstrap, and json-server}`

-# Install
+## Install
-npm install
+`npm install`

-# Usage
+## Usage
-Run: ng serve --poll=3000 --verbose=true
+Run: `ng serve --poll=3000 --verbose=true`

-#What is the meaning above cli command?
+## What is the meaning of the above CLI command?
-I don't know just run it
+`I don't know just run it`

 # Final Run
-npm install -g thanos-js
+`npm install -g thanos-js`

 # Run this in your Ceres Terminal

-Limited Power: thanos-js snap-fingers
+Limited Power: `thanos-js snap-fingers`
-Full Power: thanos-js snap-fingers --with-infinity-gauntlet-glove
+Full Power: `thanos-js snap-fingers --with-infinity-gauntlet-glove`

+# List of the Exotic Adobo
+## Cat Adobo

+Do you know that even cats are eaten by people in the Philippines?
+They cook it in adobo style, sautéed with garlic, onion and laurel leaf seasoned with soy sauce and vinegar.
+This is a favorite appetizer during their drinking spree.

+## Fried Rat

+Rats from the rice paddies are also eaten.
+They would skin them, cut the head, the tail, and the legs then all internal organs are removed.
+Actually these rodents are clean because they only feed on rice.
+Cooking is done the adobo way deep fried.
+It can also be roasted like chicken.

+## Raw Young Mudfish

+These are eaten raw spiced up with vinegar or citrus juice, pepper, and salt.

+## Frog Adobo

+Frogs can be cooked in adobo style or deep fried.
+It’s tastier than chicken.
+There are also some people in the Philippines that eat legs of bullfrogs cooked in the same manner.

+## Snake Adobo

+This is cooked in adobo style.
+Snake is commonly eaten in Asia because of its medicinal value.
+It’s also a good aphrodisiac.